-When you’re ready to seek help for a substance abuse problem, maybe from an addiction hotline, you’ll want to weight the differences between inpatient vs outpatient treatment.
+When you’re ready to seek help for a substance abuse problem, maybe from an addiction hotline, you’ll want to weigh the differences between inpatient treatment vs. outpatient treatment.
 Just making the choice can be stressful.
 Each type of program has pros and cons.
 Considering all aspects of recovery treatment as well as your own personal needs is necessary to be successful in your recovery.

 Many inpatient and residential programs incorporate a structured detox program into their treatment protocol.
 In either type of detox setting, medications will be frequently be used to assist with the withdrawal process, especially in cases of severe dependency or addiction to more than one substance.
 However, medication isn’t used in all instances of detox.
 You’ll want to discuss this with program staff if you have questions about their detox process.

 After detox is complete, treatment must continue.
 The focus moves from removing substances from the body (and stabilizing the person throughout the withdrawal process) to developing the skills to stay sober long term.
 This is done through counseling, addiction therapy services, and education about addiction and recovery.
 This includes outpatient programs.